Psychedelic music: Electronic

-Synthedelia is the fusion of Psychedelia, electronic music, and Avant-Garde music, originating in the 1960s.

 House, techno, and trance

 The rave scene emphasized house, acid house and techno.
 The rave genre "hardcore" first appeared amongst the UK acid movement during the late 1980s at warehouse parties and other underground venues, as well as on UK pirate radio stations.
 The genre would develop into oldschool hardcore, which led to newer forms of rave music such as drum and bass and 2-step, as well as other hardcore techno genres, such as gabber, hardstyle and happy hardcore.
 In the late 1980s, rave culture began to filter through from English expatriates and disc jockeys who would visit Continental Europe.
 American raves began in the 1990s in New York City.

-Acid house originated in the mid-1980s in the house music style of Chicago DJs like DJ Pierre, Adonis, Farley Jackmaster Funk and Phuture, the last of which coined the term on his "Acid Trax" (1987).
+Acid house originated in the mid-1980s in the house music style of Chicago DJs like DJ Pierre, Adonis, Farley Jackmaster Funk and Phuture, the last of which coined the term on his "Acid Tracks" (1987).
 It mixed elements of house with the "squelchy" sounds and deep basslines produced by the Roland TB-303 synthesizer.
 As singles began to reach the UK the sound was re-created, beginning in small warehouse parties held in London in 1986–87.
 During 1988 in the Second Summer of Love it hit the mainstream as thousands of clubgoers travelled to mass raves.
 The genre then began to penetrate the British pop charts with hits for M/A/R/R/S, S'Express, and Technotronic by the early 1990s, before giving way to the popularity of trance music.